 Best Battle Ropes

 For those who have never exercised with battle ropes, you will be in for a surprise.
 For those who have, you understand the difference between a great and subpar battle rope.
 What makes the elite ones superior to the rest of the pack is their durability, proper thickness and length, and overall construction.
 The reasons why you would use one are nearly endless in terms of physical activity.
 They are a terrific supplement to weight training and in fact, create specific force and tension from certain angles that are difficult to achieve otherwise.
-Simply put, battle ropes will beat you up and there are possibly none better than the ten below.

 - Zeny Poly Dacron